dovker/Touchord/README.md

 **Intellectual Property:**
 - The Touchord name and logo are the exclusive property of MB Daugdara
-- Firmware is licensed under
+- Firmware is licensed under GNU General Public License v3.0
 - The 3D model design files and PCB Files are licensed under CERN-OHL-S-2.0
 - The license does not grant rights to use the company name or logo